 Postcolonial dimensions of humanitarian architectural practice challenge designers to wrangle with new professional subjectivities.
 This means facing the disconnect between professional norms and standards on the one hand and, on the other hand, a personal ethic shaped by postcolonial consciousness.
 Using design ethnography, we compare two forms of humanitarian architectural practice in, respectively, France and Québec.
-These forms signal how the postcolonial changes what it means and can mean to be ethical in design practice particularly as it involves children and youth in the Global South forcibly entangled as internally-displaced persons in an ongoing civil war.
+These forms signal how the postcolonial changes what it means and can mean to be ethical in design practice particularly as it involves children and youth in Syria forcibly entangled as internally-displaced persons in the civil war.
 (The project appears here in the international and peer-reviewed journal Interventions: The International Journal of Postcolonial Studies 20, 4 (2018): 510-528.)

 Democratic Early Childhood Development (DECD)

 Studies emphasise links between early childhood development (ECD) and children’s wellbeing.
 DECD spatialises elements that South African stakeholders consider critical to ECD centre (i.e., crèche, or daycare centre) success.
 With full research ethics approval, and funding from the Social Science and Humanities Research Council (SSHRC), we design, construct, and study an ECD prototype situated in townships.
 In addition to permit drawings prepared with local architects, project publications appear in English here and French here in Bulletin FrancoPaix 2, 1 (2017): 1-6.
-"Spatialising the curriculum" used to bring together curriculum, policy, and infrastructure appears here in the international and peer-reviewed Journal of Curriculum Studies (2019).
-A book deploying design ethnography and research-creation titled Democratic Architectures of Early Childhood Development is in progress.
+"Spatialising the curriculum" used to bring together curriculum, policy, and infrastructure appears here in the international and peer-reviewed Journal of Curriculum Studies (2019) (with Emily J. Ashton).
+A book deploying design ethnography and research-creation by Mah and Rivers titled Democratic Architectures of Early Childhood Development is in progress.

 In 2013, Chicago Public Schools (CPS) closed 50 schools mostly serving African American and Latinx students.
 The schools were, CPS claimed, “failed” and under-enrolled.
 Officials revealed plans to sell surplus schools.
-Yet 40 of the schools remain unsold and other decommissioned schools sold but empty.
+Yet most of the schools remain unsold and other decommissioned schools sold but empty.
 The project represents our adaptive reuse conceptual design for Overton Elementary School—one of the shuttered schools on the largely black South Side.
 Specifically, the project becomes a way to operationalise design to promote activism and reflexive citizenship outside the normative parameters of "the school."
 Further, the project connects Overton’s historic Bronzeville neighbourhood to adjacent communities with diverse racial and socioeconomic demographics.
-(The project is ongoing.
-Contact Afield for more information about the project.)
+(A PDF of Afield's project report is below.)

 Through a partnership with École publique Hélène-Gravel, a concrete playground was transformed into a play environment concept and design featuring natural elements (e.g., grass, undulating hills, and wood play structures).
 The playground concept and design has a dual function.
 First, it enables children to socialize through play in a less artificial and controlled environment.
 Second, flooding persists on the site due to its excessively hard surface coverage and proximity to a watershed.
 So, the playground as designed also serves as a swale and rain garden.
 (Documentation of the project (attached here via PDF) includes a project proposal with images as well as a publication in the journal School Planning & Management 54, 8 (August 2015): 28, 30-31.)